Venkateshwar30/Sales-Customer-Dashboard-using-Tableau-/README.md

 # Sales and Customer Dashboard

-This project features interactive dashboards created in Tableau, providing insights into sales performance and customer behavior for the year 2017.
+This project features interactive dashboards created in Tableau, providing insights into sales performance and customer behavior.
 The dashboards utilize multiple key performance indicators (KPIs), calculated fields, and filters to enable dynamic and in-depth data analysis.

 ### 1. Sales Dashboard
    - **KPIs**: Total sales, total profit, and quantity sold, with year-over-year growth percentages.